Responsible Pet Management

 Keep your dog on a leash in coastal areas where native birds are nesting.

-Auckland Council and DOC offer Bird Aversion Training courses for dogs.
+Auckland Council and DOC offer free Bird Aversion Training courses for dogs.
+Check out our events calendar.
 Contact them for more information (details below).

 If you see a wandering dog or inappropriate behavior (such as chasing protected shorebirds), please contact: